nishakudva/economic-inequality-capstone/README.md

-# Adult Census Income — End-to-End Data Investigation
+# Adult Census Income: End-to-End Data Investigation

 Who earns above vs. below **$50,000/year**, and where that story gets complicated by sex, education, and age.
 An end-to-end analysis of the **UCI Adult Census Income**